tbrown/adventures/_posts/1915-05-01-dani-meadow-mouse.markdown

 long tail like her cousin Whitefoot.

 She was so busy wishing that she had a long tail, that she quite forgot to take care of the tail she did have, and she pretty nearly lost it — and her life with it.
 Old Whitetail the Marsh Hawk spied Dani sitting there moping on her doorstep, and came sailing over the tops of the meadow grasses so softly that he all but caught Dani.
 If it hadn't been for one of the Merry Little Breezes, Dani would have been caught.
 And all because she was envious.
 It's a bad, bad habit.

-<h2 id="ch1"><a href="#ch1"><span>I</span> Dani Meadow Mouse Is Worried</a></h2>

-CHAPTER II

-_Dani Meadow Mouse and her Short Tail_
+<h2 id="ch2"><a href="#ch2"><span>II</span> Dani Meadow Mouse and her Short Tail</a></h2>

 All Dani Meadow Mouse could think about was her short tail. she was so ashamed of it that whenever anyone passed, she crawled out of sight so that they should not see how short her tail was.
 Instead of playing in the sunshine as she used to do, she sat and sulked.
 Pretty soon her friends began to pass without stopping.
-Finally one day old Mr. Toad sat down in front of Dani and began to ask questions.
+Finally one day Old Mrs. Toad sat down in front of Dani and began to ask questions.

-"What's the matter?" asked old Mr. Toad.
+"What's the matter?" asked Old Mrs. Toad.

 "Nothing," replied Dani Meadow Mouse.

-"I don't suppose there really is anything the matter, but what do you think is the matter?" said old Mr. Toad.
+"I don't suppose there really is anything the matter, but what do you think is the matter?" said Old Mrs. Toad.

-Dani fidgeted, and old Mr. Toad looked up at jolly, round, red Mr.
+Dani fidgeted, and Old Mrs. Toad looked up at jolly, round, red Mr.
 Sun and winked.
-"Sun is just as bright as ever, isn't it?" he inquired.
+"Sun is just as bright as ever, isn't it?" she inquired.

 "Yes," said Dani.

-"Got plenty to eat and drink, haven't you?" continued Mr. Toad.
+"Got plenty to eat and drink, haven't you?" continued Mrs. Toad.

 "Yes," said Dani.

-"Seems to me that that is a pretty good-looking suit of clothes you're wearing," said Mr. Toad, eyeing Dani critically.
-"Sunny weather, plenty to eat and drink, and good clothes--must be you don't know when you're well off, Dani Meadow Mouse."
+"Seems to me that that is a pretty good-looking suit of clothes you're wearing," said Mrs. Toad, eyeing Dani critically.
+"Sunny weather, plenty to eat and drink, and good clothes — must be you don't know when you're well off, Dani Meadow Mouse."

 Dani hung her head.
-Finally she looked up and caught a kindly twinkle in old Mr. Toad's eyes.
-"Mr. Toad, how can I get a long tail like my cousin Whitefoot of the Green Forest?" she asked.
+Finally she looked up and caught a kindly twinkle in Old Mrs. Toad's eyes.
+"Mrs. Toad, how can I get a long tail like my cousin Whitefoot of the Green Forest?" she asked.

 "So that's what's the matter!
 Ha! ha! ha!
 Dani Meadow Mouse, I'm ashamed of you!
-I certainly am ashamed of you!" said Mr. Toad.
+I certainly am ashamed of you!" said Mrs. Toad.
 "What good would a long tail do you?
 Tell me that."

 For a minute Dani didn't know just what to say.
-"I--I--I'd look so much better if I had a long tail," she ventured.
+"I—I—I'd look so much better if I had a long tail," she ventured.

-Old Mr. Toad just laughed.
+Old Mrs. Toad just laughed.
 "You never saw a Meadow Mouse with a long tail, did you?
 Of course not.
 What a sight it would be!
 Why, everybody on the Green Meadows would laugh themselves sick at the sight!
 You see you need to be slim and trim and handsome to carry a